 The event is part of The Arts at Pellissippi State, which brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.

 TnCIS, whose headquarters are at Pellissippi State, organizes study abroad opportunities as part of its mission of boosting international experience and culture in higher education across the state.
 In the eight years since its founding, TnCIS has supported 2,656 students statewide in pursuing a global education through study abroad.
 Pellissippi State sent 204 of its own students abroad in 2015, setting an institutional record.

 For more information about TnCIS, visit www.tncis.org or call (865) 539-7280.

-For more information about Pellissippi State and Pi Day, visit www.pstcc.edu or call (865) 694-6400.
-To request accommodations for a disability, contact the executive director of Human Resources at (865) 694-6607 or email@example.com.
+For more information about The Arts at Pellissippi State, visit www.pstcc.edu/arts or call (865) 694-6400.
+To request accommodations for a disability, contact the executive director of Equity and Compliance at (865) 539-7401 or firstname.lastname@example.org.